Aschenbach effect for spinning particles in Kerr spacetime: Aschenbach effect in the equatorial plane of Kerr spacetime

 Our first task is to find out for which values of the relevant parameters the Aschenbach effect occurs, i.e., for which values of $a$ and $s$ there is an interval of the radius coordinate on which the orbital velocity is increasing with the radius coordinate.
 We first consider the black-hole case, $a \le M$, and we restrict to the domain of outer communication, i.e. to the region outside of the outer horizon.
 By inspection, we find that $| \mathcal{V}{}_- |$ is always monotonically decreasing with $r$ on this domain, so we only have to discuss $\mathcal{V}{}_+$.
 On the considered domain, $\mathcal{V}{}_+$ is always positive, i.e., it describes co-rotating orbits.

 Eliminating from the two equations

 the radius coordinate $r$ and solving for $a$ gives us the critical value $a = a_c (s)$ of the black-hole spin where the Aschenbach effect sets in.
 This can be done only numerically.
 Figure \ref{fig:ac} shows the result.
 In this figure the region where $\mathcal{V}{}_+$ increases with $r$ is shown shaded (in orange).
 The lower boundary curve of this region gives the critical black-hole spin, $a_c (s)$, as a function of $s$.
-For each value of $s$, the non-monotonic behavior of $\mathcal{V}{}_+$ as a function of $r$ is present for all values $a > a_c(s)$; at $a_c(s)$ this function has a saddle-point.
+For each value of $s$, the non-monotonic behavior of $\mathcal{V}{}_+$ as a function of $r$ is present for all values $a > a_c(s)$; at $a_c(s)$ this function has an inflection point.
 We have cut off the shaded (orange) region at $a =M$ because at the moment we are only considering the black-hole case, not the naked-singularity case.

 We see that for spinless particles ($s=0$) the Aschenbach effect sets in at $a_c(0) \approx 0.9953 \, M$, which is the result that was found in the original work by Aschenbach \cite{Aschenbach2004,Aschenbach2006}.
-If $s$ is negative (i.e., if the spin of the particle is anti-parallel to the spin of the black hole), $a_c (s)$ is bigger than $a_c (0)$.
+This is also illustrated in Figure \ref{fig:minmax0} where $\mathcal{V}{}_+$ is shown for a spinless particle in the equatorial plane of a Kerr spacetime: If $a = a_c(0) \approx 0.9953 M$ there is an inflection point; if $a < a_c (0)$ there is no extremum and if $a > a_c (0)$ there is a minimum-maximum structure.
+If $s$ is negative (i.e., if the spin of the particle is anti-parallel to the spin of the black hole), Figure \ref{fig:ac} demonstrates that $a_c (s)$ is bigger than $a_c (0)$.
 If $s$ is positive (i.e., if the spin of the particle is parallel to the spin of the black hole), $a_c (s)$ can be smaller than $a_c (0)$.
 The minimum value of $a$ where the Aschenbach effect could set in is at $a_c (s) \approx 0.9810 \, M$ which happens for a particle spin of $s \approx 0.47$.
 So we see that for spinning particles the critical value of $a$ may be reduced only by about one percent in comparison to the case of spinless particles.
 An interesting result which we can also read from Figure \ref{fig:ac} is that for large (positive or negative) spins there is no Aschenbach effect around black holes: We have to restrict to

 otherwise a non-monotonic behavior of $\mathcal{V}{}_+$ occurs only for naked singularities ($a> M$) but not for black holes.

 For small values of the spin parameter $s$ we may restrict to a Taylor approximation of $a_c (s)$,